roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 {{< hint warning>}}
 - Fitness function optimization needed.
+- Sometimes the parameter ranges is mutating with values from a different param_range (but they are hash maps) (?)
 - **Disclaimer** - used the [freeCodeCamp.org](https://www.freecodecamp.org/news/train-an-ai-to-play-a-snake-game-using-python/) base code for the Snake Game, with a couple tweaks for my Genetic Algorithm implementation.

+- Status 85% Done
 {{< /hint >}}

 {{< columns >}}